Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Quantum Fields

-First, we explicitly see that the $g$ function does not depend on the variable $\Gamma$ for the backward wave.
+First, we explicitly see that the $g^{(2)}_{b_{-\_k}}(0)$ function for the backward mode does not depend on the variable $\Gamma$.
 It is a function of only $n$.
-Second, Eq.~\eqref{eq:DSOCNS} indicates that this wave is always bunched, and its degree of second-order coherence varies between one ($n\rightarrow\infty$) and two ($n=0$).
-However, concerning the forward wave, we see that it is strongly dependent on both $\Gamma$ and $n$.
-In fact, if $\Gamma^2=0$, we achieve $g^2(0)=1-1/n$ as expected, because $\Gamma^2=0$ corresponds to vanishing the temporal discontinuity.
-On the other hand, if $\Gamma^2$ tends to infinity, the degree equals $g^2(0)=1+1/(n+1)$ which is larger than unity.
-Thus, there is a particular point at which the $g^2$ function becomes unity.
-Before and after this point, the forward wave is anti-bunched and bunched, respectively.
-By using Eq.~\eqref{eq:DSOCNS}, interestingly, we deduce exactly the same conditions that were described before by Eq.~\eqref{eq:CSPSPWAVE}.
-This is consistent with the conventional scenarios.
-In other words, anti-bunched waves are sub-Poissonian, and bunched waves are super-Poissonian.
-Notice that we summarized all these enticing conclusions about photon statistics in Table~\ref{TAB:PSSBA}.
+Second, Eq.~\eqref{eq:DSOCNS} indicates that $1<g^{(2)}_{b_{-\_k}}(0)\leq2$, with the lower and upper limits met when $n\rightarrow\infty$ and $n=0$, respectively.
+Hence, regardless of the initial photon number $n$, the backward output mode corresponds to bunched light.
+Note that the condition $g^{(2)}_{b_{-\_k}}(0)=2$ when $n=0$ is a consequence of the fact that in this case the backward mode is in the thermal state given by Eqs.~(\ref{eq:thermal1}) and (\ref{eq:thermal2}).
+However, concerning the $g^{(2)}_{b_{\_k}}(0)$ function of the forward mode, we see from Eq.~(\ref{eq:DSOCNS}) that it is strongly dependent on both $\Gamma$ and $n$.
+If $\Gamma=0$, we arrive at $g^{(2)}_{b_{\_k}}(0)=1-1/n<1$.
+This is expected, because for $\Gamma=0$ there is no temporal discontinuity ($n_2=n_1$), whereupon the forward output mode merges with the forward input mode whose specific antibunched light character arises from the Fock state $\ket{n}$ [see Eq.~(\ref{eq:g2})].
+On the other hand, if $\Gamma$ tends to infinity, $g^{(2)}_{b_{\_k}}(0)=1+1/(n+1)>1$.
+Thus, there is a particular value of $\Gamma$ for which the $g^{(2)}_{b_{\_k}}(0)$ function becomes unity.
+So depending on the value range of $\Gamma$, the photons in the forward mode can display either antibunching [$g^{(2)}_{b_{\_k}}(0)<1$] or bunching [$g^{(2)}_{b_{\_k}}(0)>1$)].
+We have thereby deduced exactly the same conditions for antibunching and bunching that were derived respectively for sub-Poissonian and super-Poissonian statistics in the previous section.
+This is consistent with the conventional understanding that antibunched light is sub-Poissonian and bunched light is super-Poissonian.
+We have summarized all these key conclusions explained above about photon statistics in Table~\ref{TAB:PSSBA} (see the first three rows).